madeleine-lloyd-davies/madeleine-lloyd-davies/README.md

 # Howdy!

-I am a comics industry professional-turned-academic administrator-turned software engineer!
+I am a software engineer by day and also a software engineer by night!
 Proud graduate of the Grace Hopper coding bootcamp (Feb 2023).
 Always excited to find opportunities to learn new things, collaborate with weirdos, do a debugging deep dive, and find ways to make someone else's life easier.

 ## Favorite Projects: